ObjectOops/2D-Frog-Platformer/README.md

 ___

-This game was made after one week of Unity experience.
+This game was made after one week of Unity experience with a deadline.
 None of the sprites, tiles, nor the hit sound are original assets.